 Baby Boomers are more likely to use YouTube and Facebook.
 In fact, 70% of Boomers reportedly used YouTube the most, while 68% used Facebook in 2019.
-Compare this to the Gen X who prefer Facebook and Twitter.
+Compare this to Gen X who prefers Facebook and Twitter.
 Younger generations like the Millennials and Gen Z have different online habits as well.

 According to Statista, between 92-95% of Millennials use YouTube, 70-78% use Facebook, 69-79% use Instagram, and 53-64% use Snapchat.
 Only about half of all Millennials and Gen Z use Twitter.

 Social media algorithms also make it harder for your content to show up to the right target audience.
-Baby Boomers for example, tend to not read long blog posts.
+Baby Boomers, for example, tend to not read long blog posts.
 So if your content is over 300 words, a significant portion of your consumer base could skip past it.
 Millennials and Gen Z like creative content, so a simple blog post isn’t enough to catch their attention.

-So who are the Baby Boomers, Gen X, Millennials and Gen Z?
+So who are the Baby Boomers, Gen X, Millennials, and Gen Z?
 And how can you raise awareness about your brand among these generations?

 Who Are the Baby Boomers?

 Baby Boomers are the people that were roughly born between 1946 – 1964.
-They grew up in the post World War II era.
+They grew up in the post-World War II era.
 The world around them lived the American Dream.
 This was a period of economic growth and prosperity that came on the heels of the turbulence of the Second World War.

 As the oldest generation you’ll be targeting, they are used to traditional marketing techniques that have prevailed through the ages.
 This generation is also still opening up to new technology.
 They may be slower in responding to creative online marketing campaigns, especially smartphone-based ones.